Over the past eight years, we became convinced that anti-Semitism no longer existed, and are now astounded at its re-emergence. Why?

 Frederic Brenner’s “Diaspora: homelands in exile,” included a second book called “voices” which included commentary of many writers, historians and philosophers about Brenner’s photographs.
-Here are condensed reflections from two people on the Billing, MT photo:
+Here are condensed reflections from two people on the Billings, MT photo:

 “There, at the crossroads in the barren landscape of Montana, the citizens of Billings are brought together….
 The menorah is a mark of Jewish difference.
 By everyone adopting a menorah on this occasion, this difference no longer distinguishes Jews from others….
 We cannot hear the music, but “America the Beautiful” blares from the loudspeakers that the photographer brought to the shoot….
 In this photograph, which has been shot through a glass pierced by a bullet, the citizens of Billings mass to a vanishing point marked by the bull’s-eye of violence.”

 “Never forget; never forget to see that through which you see, the apparently diaphanous element of visibility.
 Here that element is broken.
 The photograph is taken through the broken glass of a window.
 There is always the risk of not seeing the medium through which a view is taken.
 Here the medium that risks passing unnoticed, being simply omitted from the description, is the signature or the wound, not to say the scar, of an event: the breaking of glass….
 The menorahs they are holding high, the seven- or eightbrached candelabrum (and not the star of David) recalls a particular event, a local violence: the brick thrown from the street through a window, December 2, 1993, against a symbol of Jewish faith.
 Is not the photo taken from the point of view of this window, through the broken glass itself?
 From the place of violation?”